tobiasdigital/blueprints-learn.en/help/blueprints/data-exploration/data-explore.md

 * Interactive query and aggregation of data
 * Row and column access to ingested data for exploration and validation
+* Dashboarding and visualization of data via Business Intelligence tooling

 ## Reference Architecture